 This good-natured promotion of Vermont’s working landscape is in partnership with Woodchuck Hard Cider, Small Dog Electronics, the Vermont Tree Fruit Growers Association, and the Vermont Agency of Agriculture.
-The program began in 2007 as an incentive to attract for more families—including teens—to visit apple orchards.
-The program has been incredibly successful, and families have continued their visits to orchards, taking home nearly one million bushels of apples for healthy snacks over the past eight years.
+The program began in 2007 as an incentive to attract families—including teens—to visit apple orchards.
+The program has been incredibly successful, and families have continued their visits to orchards, taking home nearly one million bushels of apples for healthy snacks over the past eleven years.

-“Visiting Vermont’s apple orchards is a long-standing tradition for many, and Apples to iPods makes it even more fun for families.
-Apple picking is truly a ‘sweet’ experience during Vermont’s beautiful fall foliage season.”
+Visiting Vermont’s apple orchards is a long-standing tradition for many, and Apples to iPods makes it even more fun for families.
+Apple picking is truly a ‘sweet’ experience during Vermont’s beautiful fall foliage season.

 Vermont’s nearly 4,000 acres of commercial apple orchards produce leading apple varieties: McIntosh, Cortland, Red Delicious and Empire.
 Honeycrisp, a relatively new variety is a new favorite among teens and their parents.
 Sixty Vermont orchards produce nearly 1 million bushels of apples annually, valued at approximately $15 million.

-Learn more about the 2016 Apples to iPods campaign at https://www.vermontvacation.com/apples-to-ipods.
+Learn more about the 2017 Apples to iPods campaign at https://www.vermontvacation.com/apples-to-ipods.